Christmas Closure Notice Period

-On these pages, you will find information on how to submit a Commencement Notice and Disability Access application, and information on BER Certificates and the Construction Product regulations.
+On these pages you will find further information on Commencement Notices, Disability Access Certificates, Building Energy Rating (BER) Certificates and the Construction Product Regulations.

 Notice: From the 1st of July 2021, Building Control (Amendment) Regulations 2021 (S.I.
 No. 229 of 2021) will be enacted.